 If you’re not producing a profit & loss for your business each month, how do you know if your expenses are exceeding your income?
 You don’t, which is why it’s important to review this every month.

 Having a list of your expenses by category in front of you will paint a picture of where your money is going.
 Did your cell phone go up by 50%?
 Are your shipping costs through the roof?
 Are you paying too much for merchant fees?

 The only way to know this is to look at your expenses every month and monitor the categories and compare them to previous months.

-A couple tips to save you some money include:
+A couple of tips to save you some money include:

 - Calling your cell phone provider and reviewing your services.
 Are you using that huge data plan or all of those minutes?
 Find areas to cut if you aren’t using them.

-- If you have a merchant account, get a couple quotes from other merchant service providers.
+- If you have a merchant account, get a couple of quotes from other merchant service providers.
 You might be surprised.

 - Is your shipping supplies cost through the roof?
 Could the boxes you buy to ship your handmade accessory be changed to a padded envelope saving you hundreds or thousands of dollars?
 Be creative.
 Look outside the “box” (sorry, had to say it!).